The purpose of this guideline is to provide guidance about the administration of suppositories at Great Ormond Street Hospital.

 Rationale 2: The suppository should evacuate the rectum of stool within 20 minutes.

 Rationale 3: If the rectum is empty there is a better chance that the medication will be fully absorbed.

 Rationale 4: To allow the procedure to be carried out promptly without interruption.

-Rationale 5: To adhere to universal precautions.
+Rationale 5: To adhere to standard infection control precautions.